Hadron-hadron potentials coupled to quark degrees of freedom for exotic hadrons: Formulation

 the identify operator $1^h$ of the hadron channel is expressed using $\ket{\bm{p}_\mathrm{full}}$ and $\ket{\psi_n}$.
 The coordinate space potential of the quark channel is obtained as

 where the complete set of the basis~\eqref{eq_kanzen_h} is used.
-We define the form factor $F^h_n(\bm{r})$ which stands for the transition between the $n$-th eigenstate $\psi_n$ of the hadron channel and the scattering state of the quark channel in relative coordinates $\bm{r}$ as
+We define the form factor $F^h_n(\bm{r})$, which stands for the transition between the $n$-th eigenstate $\psi_n$ of the hadron channel and the scattering state of the quark channel in relative coordinates $\bm{r}$ as

-The first term on the right hand side of Eq.~\eqref{eq_VCC} expresses the coordinate representation of the potential inherent to the quark channel.
+The first term on the right-hand side of Eq.~\eqref{eq_VCC} expresses the coordinate representation of the potential inherent to the quark channel.
 The third term represents the effect of channel coupling, and is an integration of continuous eigenstates because the interaction in the hadron channel is a scattering potential.
-As with the effective interaction between hadrons in Eq.~\eqref{eq_VDD}, we find from the numerator of the integrand that the effective potential between quarks is a non-local potential.
-It can also be seen from the denominator that it is energy-dependent.
+As with the effective interaction between hadrons in Eq.~\eqref{eq_VDD}, we find from the numerator of the integrand that the effective potential between quarks is a nonlocal potential.
+It can also be seen from the denominator that it is energy dependent.

-Furthermore, the denominator shows that the effective potential has an imaginary part for $E \geq \Delta$ by picking up the pole in the $\abs{\bm{p}}$ integration :
+Furthermore, the denominator of the third term shows that the effective potential has an imaginary part for $E \geq \Delta$ by picking up the pole in the $\abs{\bm{p}}$ integration :

 Equation~\eqref{eq_ImVeff_q} shows the physical process in which the quark channel decays into a lower-energy scattering state of the hadron channel.
 In the case where the quark mass is infinitely heavy, the string breaking occurs in the static quark potential due to the coupling with the hadron channel~\cite{Bali:2005fu}, but the potential does not generate an imaginary part.
 This is because, the mesons containing the static quark also has an infinitely heavy mass, and hence no scattering state is generated.
-On the other hand, we show that the effective potential between quarks with finite quark mass~\eqref{eq_VCC}, gives an imaginary part at energies higher than the threshold due to coupling with scattering states with continuous eigenvalues.
+On the other hand, we show that the effective potential between quarks with finite quark mass~\eqref{eq_VCC}, gives an imaginary part at energies higher than the threshold due to the coupling with scattering states with continuous eigenvalues.